kaquino1/smallsh/README.md

 # Smallsh

-a bash-like shell application written in C.
+- a bash-like shell application written in C
-implements custom exit, status, and cd commands.
+- implements custom exit, status, and cd commands
-other commands handled by forking and using exec functions.
+- other commands handled by forking and using exec functions
-supports background processes, PID expansion, and input/output redirection.
+- supports background processes, PID expansion, and input/output redirection
-implements custom signal handlers.
+- implements custom signal handlers

 ### COMPILE:
 ```